The ABLE Act Is Up for Consideration Again

 $

-Under current Social Security laws, an individual is prohibited from making more than $700 per month or holding more than $2,000 in savings outside of their SSD or SSI income.
-If an emergency arises, these limits can make it extremely difficult for a recipient to make ends meet financially.
+Under current Social Security laws, individuals are prohibited from making more than $700 per month or holding more than $2,000 in savings outside their SSD or SSI income.
+If an emergency arises, these limits can make it extremely difficult financially for a recipient to make ends meet.

 This is why many legislators are supporting a new law called the Achieve a Better Life Experience Act (ABLE Act).
-According to Social Work Helper, this piece of legislation would allow SSD or SSI beneficiaries to open a particular type of tax advantaged savings accounts that would allow them to hold their money at little to no penalty.
+According to Social Work Helper, this legislation would allow SSD or SSI beneficiaries to open a particular type of tax-advantaged savings account that will enable them to hold their money with little to no penalty.

-The bill was on the table for consideration during last year’s legislative session, but time ran out before a decision in the matter could be reached.
-The legislation will be up for vote again soon and now has more than 400 supporters.
+The bill was on the table for consideration during last year’s legislative session, but time ran out before a decision on the matter could be reached.
+The legislation will be up for vote again soon and has more than 400 supporters.

-The Social Security disability lawyers with Newlin Disability applaud the changes being considered and are hopeful the reforms are passed disabled Americans get the compensation they deserve.
+The Social Security disability lawyers with Newlin Disability applaud the changes being considered and are hopeful the reforms will be passed so disabled Americans get the compensation they deserve.

 Free Case Evaluation